njibhu/Tyria3DApp/README.md

 ## Welcome to a developement version of Tyria 3D
 I am not the author of Tyria 3D, this work is only modifications of the existing code.
 But still, don't hesitate to report bugs or bring your expertise !
+Do you want to try it live ?
+[Come here !](https://njibhu.github.io/Tyria3DApp/)

 ## What's new ?
 * 1.0.4